Argentine Military Cemetery: Argentine 50 Peso Banknote (2015)

 In March 2015, the Central Bank of Argentina issued a redesigned 50 peso banknote commemorating Argentina’s claim to sovereignty over the Falkland Islands, South Georgia, and the South Sandwich Islands.
 Designed and printed by the Casa de la Moneda in Buenos Aires, the note features an outline of the Falkland Islands, the Darwin Cemetery, the cruiser ARA General Belgrano, and Gaucho Rivero, known for leading the Port Louis Murders of 26 August 1833, in which five prominent settlers at Port Louis were killed.

 Vandalism

 2012 vandalism

-In July 2012 the glass casing protecting a figure of Argentina's patron saint, the Virgin of Luján, at the head of the cemetery was smashed, possibly with an axe.
+In July 2012 the glass casing protecting a figure of Argentina's patron saint, the Virgin of Luján, at the head of the cemetery was smashed.
 Argentina presented a formal protest to the British government and informed the United Nations and the International Red Cross.
 Sebastián Socodo, an Argentinian-Falklander responsible for the cemetery's upkeep, said families were notified but that as the graveyard is only visited once a month for maintenance it was not clear exactly when it occurred or who the perpetrators were.
 Police in the Falklands held an investigation and the glass casing was repaired.